pachterlab/kb_docs/docs/source/bus_adv/bus_adv_onlist.rst

   CTGCTTTG *CTTCATCA
   CTAAGGGA *CCTATATC

 This will tell bustools to convert the nucleotides at the end of the barcode sequence.
-As an example, the barcode sequence AACAACCATGAAGAG\ A**CATCATCC** will be converted into AACAACCATGAAGAGA\ **CATTCCTA**.
+As an example, the barcode sequence AACAACCATGAAGAGA\ **CATCATCC** will be converted into AACAACCATGAAGAGA\ **CATTCCTA**.
 (If one wanted to convert the nucleotides at the beginning of the barcode sequence one would put the ``*`` at the end rather than at the beginning of the replacement barcodes in the second column).

 .. note::